-Freight railroads offer a sustainable, efficient way to move cargo across the country on infrastructure railroads spend well above $20 billion per year to maintain and improve their networks.
+Freight railroads offer a sustainable, efficient way to move cargo across the country on infrastructure that railroads spend well above $20 billion per year to maintain and improve.
 While freight rail accounts for 40% of long-distance freight ton-miles, it only accounts for 1.9% of U.S. transportation-related emissions.
 Moving freight by rail instead of truck lowers greenhouse gas emissions by up to 75%, on average.
 Additionally, AAR analysis of federal data has found that if 25% of the truck traffic moving at least 750 miles went by rail instead, annual greenhouse gas emissions would fall by approximately 13.1 million tons.

 More Research, Better Outcomes

 Congressionally-directed research needs to be conducted to fully understand the extent of the impacts of different truck configurations on driver safety, the service life and deterioration rates of bridges, pavement condition and the potential impacts of such changes on long-term solvency of the HTF.